 Getting started

 This developer portal guides organisations in joining the DSGO.
 The intended audience of this portal are developers, architects, or product owners responsible for the technical implementation.
-The information on this portal has been gathered from multiple to provide you with a clear overview of the required steps to implement the DSGO.
+The information on this portal has been gathered from multiple sources to provide you with a clear overview of the required steps to implement the DSGO.

-Under construction
+Under development

 The DSGO is a generic framework that enables data exchanges with parties you can trust and in which data rights are controlled by the data rights holder.
 Your implementation effort heavily relies on the role your are going to fulfil within a data exchange.